Organizational Behavior in Health Care

 3 Semester Units

 Organizational Behavior in Health Care integrates the study of organizational behavior and organizational theory within the dynamic context of the healthcare industry.
 Students will explore healthcare organizations from both the micro-level (individual behavior in leadership, intrapersonal and interpersonal issues, groups and teams, and managing organizational change), as well as the macro-level (the organization as a whole).
-Future and practicing healthcare managers alike will benefit from this course, which draws deeply from current research articles, case studies, and healthcare management journals.

 Upon successful completion of this course, students will be able to: